Try our New Bulk Scan Feature - AVAILABLE NOW!

 1. Feature-Based Approach:

-• Frequency Features: Frequency features refer to the count of how often certain words, phrases, or types of words (like nouns, verbs, etc.) appear in a text.
-For example, AI-generated might overuse certain words, underuses others, or uses certain types of words at rates that are inconsistent with human writing.
+Frequency features refer to the count of how often certain words, phrases, or types of words (like nouns, verbs, etc.) appear in a text.
+For example, AI generation might overuse certain words, underuse others, or use certain types of words at rates that are inconsistent with human writing.
 These features might be able to help detect AI-generated text.

 2. Zero-Shot Approach:

-• Uses a pre-trained language model to identify text generated by a model similar to itself.
-Basically asking itself how likely the content the AI is seing was generated by a similar version of itself (note don’t try asking ChatGPT… it doesn’t work like that).
+A zero-shot approach uses a pre-trained language model to identify text generated by a model similar to itself.
+Basically, asking itself how likely the content the AI is seeing was generated by a similar version of itself (note: don’t try asking ChatGPT… it doesn’t work like that).

 The test below looks at the performance of multiple detectors using all of the strategies identified above.